 Can UK traders access brokers offering 1:500 leverage or higher?

-Yes, although for retail clients, it requires venturing into the sphere of international brokers.
-Locally regulated brokers need to adhere to the FCA’s 1:30 leverage cap.
-Professional traders, however, may qualify for higher leverage depending on their trading experience, employment history, and capital.
+Yes.
+For retail clients, it requires venturing into the sphere of offshore brokers, as locally regulated brokers must adhere to the FCA’s 1:30 leverage cap.
+Professional traders, however, may qualify for higher leverage depending on their trading experience, employment history and capital.

 Can I change my trader status from retail to professional in the UK?